 If you place a type of produce that gives off ethylene close to another variety of plant, you may find the latter goes bad much quicker.
 It’s wise to keep these two kinds apart.

-Let’s identify some produce that gives off ethylene gas and a few storage tips:
+Let’s identify some spring vegetables and summer produce that gives off ethylene gas and a few storage tips:

 - Apples: Store apples in the crisper drawer of your fridge.
 Avoid cutting apples open until you’re ready to enjoy them, as oxygen quickly browns the inside.